-- Time is reserved in 24 hour timeslots, with a minimum reservation of 24 hours (1 timeslot) and a maximum reservation of 96 hours (4 timeslots) in one week (Monday morning to Monday morning).
+- Time is reserved in 24 hour timeslots, with a minimum reservation of 24 hours and a maximum reservation of 96 hours in one week (Monday morning to Monday morning).

 - Reservations are not allowed to start or end on a Saturday or Sunday, without prior SMIF approval.

-- Users may have up to a maximum of 9 of these 24-hour slots reserved on the Core Research calendar, with no more than 4 consecutive calendar days reserved.
-Once one of these reservations has been completed or cancelled, additional reservations can be made as long as the total number of future reserved time slots does not exceed 9.
+- Each approved project may have up to a maximum of 2 active reservations on the Core Research calendar, with no more than 4 consecutive calendar days reserved, and no more than 4 active reservations per PI/Lab Once one of these reservations has been completed or cancelled, additional reservations can be made as long as the limits on total number of active reservations are kept.

-- Reservations must be made at least 1 week in advance of the reservation start and can be made up to 4 months in advance of the reservation start.
+- Reservations must be made at least 1 week in advance of the reservation start and can be made up to 2months in advance of the reservation start.

 - Reservations may be cancelled by the user up to 3 business days in advance of the reservation start with no charge.

 - If the sample associated with the reservation is unusable (e.g. unavailable, damaged, etc.) at the start of the reservation time, or if a session is aborted due to sample problems, the user will be charged for any unused reserved time that is not utilized by another user.